hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
 A client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
-In modern development, there are a multitude of these tools, and this diversity can cause [confusion](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) for beginners.
-Instead of exploring every possible tech stack, use the set of tools that best solve your problem.
-New isn't always better.
+There are a multitude of tech stack tools; this diversity causes [confusion](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) for beginners.
+Instead of exploring every possible tech stack tool, learn to use a few that best meet your requirements.
+Newer isn't always better.
+Strive to use proven tools that help you build efficiently and deliver maintainable systems.

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g